malickbax/horiseon/README.md

-# Code Refactor Starter Code
+# Website Enhanced with Search Engine Optimization
 - Enhanced search engine optimization by adjusting title
 - Added notes to delineate different parts of the website
 - Inserted id=SEO